 With such high rates of recidivism, some states are trying a different approach by offering varying reentry services, such as anger management and job training.
 In eight states that offered these programs and tracked the statistics from 2010 to 2013, rates of recidivism dropped between 6% and 19% three years after incarceration.

-Reentry into Life: Elements of Succesful Programs
+Reentry into Society: Elements of Successful Programs

 Reentering society after the military, agoraphobia, substance abuse, prison, or any other disorder or event can be a stressful and challenging time, both for the individual and their families and friends.